joshy409/Touhou-1945/README.md

 	Left Control

-More focus on the code design and structure than the gameplay it self.
+More focus on the code design and structure than the gameplay itself.

 Used prototype design to load bullets that have the same sprite